A Detailed Comparison Between Component and Coaxial Speakers

 These aren’t exactly as common as their other counterpart, but believed to be offering a better quality of sound.
 However, comparatively, they are much more difficult to install.

 They also require tweeters and woofers to be placed separately, as they work best when different audio parts take care of different aspects of the sound.
-The entire setup is aimed to minimize interference and hence provide a really enhanced quality of sound.
+According to Speaker Champion entire setup is aimed to minimize interference and hence provide a really enhanced quality of sound.

 However, the enhanced sound definitely comes at a price, as component speakers usually seem to be priced more expensively than coaxial speakers, which too can produce fairly impressive quality of sound.